-During summer (June-August), the sea surface warms to peak temperatures (generally ranging from 20-30°C, Chapter 12), forming a strong thermocline (Castelao et al., 2010).
-In shallow waters close to shore, high temperatures may persist throughout the water column (Castelao et al., 2010).
+During summer (June-August), the sea surface in the Mid-Atlantic warms to peak temperatures (generally ranging from 20-30°C; Chapter 9), forming a strong thermocline (Castelao et al., 2010).
+In shallow waters close to shore, high temperatures may persist throughout the entire water column (Castelao et al., 2010).
 Average salinity values are at their lowest in summer, with lowest salinity values at the top of the water column extending across the shelf (Castelao et al., 2010).
-While overall primary productivity is generally low across the shelf during summer, chlorophyll concentrations increase in shallow nearshore areas where upwelling can occur (Xu et al., 2011).
+While overall primary productivity is generally low across the shelf during the summer, chlorophyll a concentrations increase in shallow nearshore areas where upwelling can occur (Xu et al., 2011).
 Additionally, primary production within the bays is at its peak, contributing to higher productivity at the bay mouths where coastal and estuarine waters mix (Smith and Kemp 1995; Flemer 1970).
-Through hydroacoustic surveys, we generally observed higher levels of aquatic biomass in these regions during the summer months (Chapter 9).
+Hydroacoustic surveys generally observed higher levels of aquatic biomass in these regions during the summer months (Chapter 9).

-In the summer, seabirds were generally more associated with nearshore habitat than they are in the spring (Chapter 12).
-Breeding seabirds were found foraging near the shore and near the mouths of the bays (Chapter 12 and 17); specifically, terns (including Common Terns, Sterna hirundo, and others), were predicted to be associated with nearshore habitat (Chapters 18-19).
-Non-breeding species from the southern hemisphere, such as Great Shearwaters (Puffinus gravis) and Wilson's Storm-Petrels (Oceanites oceanicus), generally occupied a wider swath of the study area (Chapter 17).
-In early summer, large numbers of Cownose Rays (Rhinoptera bonasus) migrated through the study area on their way to feeding grounds in the Chesapeake Bay and Delaware Bay (Chapter 5; Blaylock 1993).
-Sea turtles and Bottlenose Dolphins were most abundant across the study area in the summer, with the more inshore coastal ecotype of Bottlenose Dolphins more heavily represented than the offshore population of this species (Chapter 15; Kenney, 1990).
-In the summer, both Bottlenose Dolphin and sea turtle distributions were influenced by sea surface temperatures and primary productivity (Chapter 15), with Bottlenose predicted to occur primarily in nearshore areas, and sea turtles still predicted to occur primarily in the southern end of the study area (Chapter 15).
+In the summer, seabirds were generally more associated with nearshore habitat than they are in the spring (Chapter 9).
+Breeding seabirds were found foraging near the shore and near the mouths of the bays (Chapters 9 and 11); specifically, terns (including Common Terns, Sterna hirundo, and others), were predicted to be associated with nearshore habitat (Chapters 13-14).
+Non-breeding species from the southern hemisphere, such as Great Shearwaters (Puffinus gravis) and Wilson's Storm-Petrels (Oceanites oceanicus), generally occupied a wider swath of the continental shelf (Chapter 11).
+In early summer, large numbers of Cownose Rays (Rhinoptera bonasus) migrated through the regional study area on their way to feeding grounds in Chesapeake Bay and Delaware Bay (Chapter 5; Blaylock 1993).
+Sea turtles and Bottlenose Dolphins were most abundant across the regional study area in the summer, with distributions influenced by sea surface temperatures and primary productivity.
+Bottlenose Dolphins were predicted to occur primarily in nearshore areas (possibly because most of the individuals observed in this study were residents from coastal stocks; Kenney, 1990), while sea turtles were still more common in the southern parts of the regional study area (Chapter 12).